Power Of Attorney Services

 Why is a Power of Attorney so Important?

-A power of attorney document is vitally important to avoid any confusion, issues and delays if you are unable to handle your own affairs.
+A power of attorney document is vitally important to avoid any confusion, issues and delays in the event that you are unable to handle your own affairs or make your own decisions.

 In this instance family, friends or work colleagues would be left dealing with complex legal processes in order to obtain the right, without your previous consent, to manage your financial or personal business.
 It is therefore important to have a power of attorney created and a trusted person(s) ready to pick up your affairs and communicate on your behalf with organisations such as banks, solicitors, local councils, creditors or health service providers.

-The Benefits of Writing a Power of Attorney with Sarah Waddington Solicitors
+The Benefits of Using Sarah Waddington Power Of Attorney Solicitors

-One of the main benefits of using power of attorney solicitor services is the ability to create a customised power of attorney (OPA or LPA) for your own personal set of circumstances.
+One of the main benefits of using our power of attorney solicitor services is that we have the ability to create a customised power of attorney (OPA or LPA) for your own personal set of circumstances.

 There are generic packages which can be bought over the internet, but these do not allow you to insert your own tailored directive advice, which can then leave your wishes open to interpretation and confusion.